dixitt5/dixitt5/README.md

 - 📫 How to reach me **tilajidixit@gmail.com**

-- ⚡ Fun fact about me **I love watching films and content that revolves around science and stuff**
+- ⚡ Fun fact about me **I love watching films and content that revolves around science and stuff :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">